Vidyasagar University: Affiliations

-The university is an affiliating institution and has its jurisdiction over Purba Medinipur and Paschim Medinipur districts or any district which may be created in future out of any parts thereof.
+The university is an affiliating institution and has its jurisdiction over Purba Medinipur, Paschim Medinipur, and Jhargram districts or any district which may be created in future out of any parts thereof.
 Thirty colleges of the University of Calcutta in the erstwhile district of Midnapore were initially deemed to be affiliated to Vidyasagar University.
+Presently, the university affiliates dozens of colleges and institutes across the region: